StaysExperiencesEventsServicesReal Estate

 The Epic Downwinder Routes

-The signature route is the 25km Tribe Pro Center to Mida Creek run during kusi season.
+The signature route is the 25km Tribe Pro Center to Mida Creek run during Kusi season.
 The southeast wind pushes you along the coast past reef breaks, sandbanks, and mangrove channels.
-Tribe runs this as an organised event with rescue boat support — highly recommended for your first time.
+Tribe runs this as an organised event with rescue boat support and it is highly recommended for your first time.

 All downwinders should be done with rescue boat support.
-The reef creates shallow sections that can catch you out if the wind drops, and currents near creek mouths are strong.
+The reef creates shallow sections that can catch you out if the wind drops, and currents near creek mouths can be strong.
 Never attempt a downwinder alone.

 Resident kiter, Watamu